mathiasrw/argmate/README.md

 );
 ```

-## Notes
+## Please note
-- Demonstrate how to use macros to pregenerate engineConfig to make things even faster. manual or via https://bun.sh/docs/bundler/macros - https://bun.sh/docs/bundler/macros#export-condition-macro
-- If you provide array kind of types (like string[]) you can trust the value is alwas an array.
-If no values provided the array is emptly.
+- If you provide array kind of types (like string[]) you can trust the value is always an array.
+If no values are provided the array is empty.
-- If you dont specify, you get some help, but not consistency.
+- If you don't specify, you get some help, but not consistency.
 If you specify you know exactly what you get.
 - Defaults to consider unknown params as flags.
-IF you want unknown things to be assigned you add a = behind the flag.
+If you want unknown things to be assigned you add a = behind the flag.
 	 - undefined parameters will default to being a boolean.
 If you want to assign values you need to A) define a type (or a default value) in the config obj, or B) add "=" to the parameter in the inputs
 - If you provide the same alias to two parameters, the alias will stay with the first parameter you define.
 - for defined params you need to provide int, number or float as type for it to be a number in the resulting data object